 The days of your free ride is over.

-Now, I'll just tell you one guy that's a really smart guy, his name is Bill Ackman, and he had proposed, and this is when the market really went crazy earlier today, was deep in the red, and then boom, came flying back and he it was believed temporarily that Donald Trump was going to back down and put a 90-day pause in effect, which I strongly disagree with, because then these countries are gonna have no incentive to deal with this now.
+And it was believed temporarily that Donald Trump was going to back down and put a 90-day pause in effect, which I strongly disagree with because then these countries are going to have no incentive to deal with this now.

-And I believe that long term this is the strategy America's got to take unless we want to be taken advantage of.
+And I believe that long term, this is the strategy America's got to take unless we want to be taken advantage of.

-Um, however, so I don't agree with the 90-day pause, but Ackman's a really smart guy and he's a Trump supporter.
+However, so I don't agree with the 90-day pause, but Ackman's a really smart guy and he's a Trump supporter.

 But I think he has rightly pointed out one thing.